bipinjaiswal1996/deepfake/README.md

 From the analysis of models on both the datasets, CelebDF(v1) and FaceForensics++ dataset, the performance of the proposed Capsule + LSTM models outperforms the CapsuleNet model proposed by Nguyen et al. by around 2%.
-The accuracy acheived on Celeb-DF dataset is 95.8 and on FaceForensic++ dataset is 95.94.
+The accuracy acheived on Celeb-DF dataset is 95.8 and on FaceForensics++ dataset is 95.94.

 This can be due to detection of spatio-temporal inconsistencies by the Capsule +LSTM